derme302/gms-html/README.md

 GameMaker: Studio - HTML Extension
 ===

-Originally created by [Schalk](http://gmc.yoyogames.com/index.php?showuser=99569) updated by [Derme](http://gmc.yoyogames.com/index.php?showuser=125302)

-This extension package provides HTML functionality for Game Maker HTML5 games.
-That means you can add snippets of HTML code where you want it.
-The extension also provides functionality to connect the HTML elements to your code, for example when you press a button made in HTML it can make your character jump.
+GM: HTML is an extension for GameMaker: Studio that makes it possible to add snippets of HTML code to your HTML5 games.
+It also allows you to connect any elements you create back to your code, so for example you can press a HTML button and make a character jump.

+## How it works

+I’ll write up more later about the specifics, but basically it uses JavaScript to update the pages HTML code.

+## What can the project do right now?

+The extension still has some bugs, especially when handling keyboard input due to the way that the GameMaker engine works.
+I’m looking at adding in new features for these areas, however they require a lot of work to write a work-around.
+You can find a complete list of the functions below.
+Or the live demo to see it in action.

 ## Functions
 ```javascript